If you’re hoping to make a new career out of writing, the different pay structures can be baffling, and you might wonder, “How do authors get paid?”.

-For example, first-time children’s author Annabel Steadman (writing as AF Steadman) received a “major” seven-figure sum by Simon & Schuster publishers.
+For example, first-time children’s author Annabel Steadman (writing as AF Steadman) received a “major” seven-figure sum from Simon & Schuster publishers.

-This was the result of a multi-publisher auction where several publishing houses were eager to get their hands on Steadman’s fantasy adventure series “Skandar and the Unicorn Thief.”
+This high amount resulted from a multi-publisher auction where several publishing houses were eager to get their hands on Steadman’s fantasy adventure series “Skandar and the Unicorn Thief.”

 Publishers may offer royalty checks to authors instead of, or as well as, an advance.
-Let’s talk about two of the most common types of royalties.
+Let’s talk about the most common types of royalties.

 Royalties paid on retail sales

-This becomes more complicated if the author receives an advance upfront when signing the contract.
-So, they wouldn't see any royalties until they’ve paid back the advance.
+If an author has a 10% royalty rate and their book sells for $10, they will receive $1 per book.
+Keep in mind this process becomes more complicated if the author gets an advance upfront when signing the contract.
+So, they would receive royalties once they’ve paid back the advance.

 If you received a $10,000 advance and your deal amounts to $1 royalty per book, you’ll need to sell 10,000 copies to pay back your advance and start raking in extra pay.